-Ari is a founding partner of the Los Angeles Social Venture Partners and has previously held positions on the boards of Bright Star Schools, Ethos Water, eTeamz, CoreObjects Software, the Sherman Oaks Nursery School, the Jewish Venture Philanthropy Fund of Los Angeles, the Literacy Network of Greater Los Angeles, and Jewish Big Brothers-Big Sisters.
-Ari holds Bachelor of Arts degrees in Political Science and Psychology from UC Berkeley and a Juris Doctor and Masters of Business Administration from UCLA.
+Ari is a founding partner of the Los Angeles Social Venture Partners and has previously held positions on the boards of Bright Star Schools, Ethos Water, eTeamz, CoreObjects Software, the Sherman Oaks Nursery School, the Jewish Venture Philanthropy Fund of Los Angeles, the Literacy Network of Greater Los Angeles and Jewish Big Brothers-Big Sisters.
+Ari holds Bachelor of Arts degrees in political science and psychology from UC Berkeley and a Juris Doctor and Master of Business Administration from UCLA.

 Laura Ferretti's community-focused philanthropy experience brings together strategy and impact.
-A cum laude graduate of Smith College, Laura also holds an MBA from The Anderson School at UCLA and began her career working for a Washington DC-based Presidential Commission and national foundation.
-A cum laude graduate of Smith College, Laura also holds an MBA from The Anderson School at UCLA and began her career working for a Washington DC-based Presidential Commission and national foundation.
-Laura went on to hold senior fundraising positions at the Fulfillment Fund and United Way of Greater Los Angeles, both nationally known organizations undergoing significant change during her tenure.
+A cum laude graduate of Smith College, Laura also holds an MBA from The Anderson School at UCLA and began her career working for a Washington D.C.-based presidential commission and national foundation.
+Laura went on to hold senior fundraising positions at the Fulfillment Fund and United Way of Greater Los Angeles.
 She has firsthand knowledge of building diversified revenue streams, growing individual giving, and engaging board members and staff in fundraising to achieve organizational goals.

-In 2000, Laura founded her consulting firm, Impact Philanthropy LLC, and since then has partnered with over 50 local, national and international organizations with an approach that is results-oriented: making clear the connection between mission and money, and the respective roles that staff and board members play in building resilient organizations.
+In 2000, Laura founded her consulting firm, Impact Philanthropy LLC, and since then has partnered with over 50 local, national and international organizations with an approach that is results-oriented.
 Impact Philanthropy helps to build more effective nonprofit organizations through strategic planning, fundraising advising, executive search services and strategic counsel to family foundations.

-Allison Graff-Weisner Allison Graff-Weisner, a Southern California native, serves as the Executive Director of City Year Los Angeles (CYLA).
+Allison Graff-Weisner is a Southern California native who serves as the executive director of City Year Los Angeles (CYLA).

-In 2007 she moved to Los Angeles to launch CYLA, leading the organization's eighteenth site.
+In 2007 she moved to Los Angeles to launch CYLA, leading the organization's 18th site.
 Starting with 75 corps members in its founding year, CYLA has quickly grown to meet the needs of the region, expanding to 275 corps members in its seventh year.
-Prior to launching CYLA, Allison served as the national Alumni Director for City Year, Inc.
+Prior to launching CYLA, Allison served as the national alumni director for City Year, Inc.